What are hormones?

 Some side effects of contraception are not dangerous, but are unpleasant such as irregular bleeding, headaches, nausea, loss of sex drive, or mood changes

-Women might have a bad experience with one type of hormonal contraception, but find that other hormonal methods work extremely well for them.
+Some people might have a bad experience with one type of hormonal contraception, but find that other hormonal methods work extremely well for them.
 It's common to try a few different methods of contraception before finding the best choice.
 Changing the brand of pill can help if there are side effects.